 In 1947, Koch designed the Acorn House (later merged with Deck House).
-His aim was to create well-designed and stylish housing for a good value (i.e. inexpensively) for middle classes by producing a modular construction system, manufactured in a factory controlled environment, which could be transported to a building site and assembled in a few days.
-However, the Acorn house was met with “resistance from local governments” and building code problems.
-More on Acorn history, by Lloyd Alter here.
+His aim was to create well-designed and stylish housing for a good value (i.e., inexpensively) for the middle classes by producing a modular construction system manufactured in a factory-controlled environment, which could be transported to a building site and assembled in a few days.
+However, the Acorn House was met with “resistance from local governments” and building code problems—more on Acorn history by Lloyd Alter here.

-(By the way, it seems Mr Alter’s piece on the demise of Acorn/Deck/Empyrean (sourced liberally from the Boston Globe article linked at bottom) might have been, well not premature, but new life has been given to the first two brands, with a newly resuscitated Deck/Acorn.)
+(By the way, since Mr Alter’s piece on the demise of Acorn/Deck/Empyrean (sourced from the Boston Globe article linked at bottom), new life has been given to the first two brands, with a resuscitated Deck/Acorn.)

 From the Lexington Historic Survey about Lexington’s Middle Ridge/Turning Mill neighborhood:

 Middle Ridge was originally conceived and designed in 1955 by architect Carl Koch as a neighborhood of “Techbuilt” homes.
-After receiving his architectural training at Harvard under Bauhaus founder, Walter Gropius, Koch taught architecture at MIT and created the first planned community of modern houses in the region at Snake Hill Road in Belmont in 1941.
-Prior to building in Lexington, he also designed and constructed Conantum, Concord’s first residential housing development (1951) and Kendal Common in Weston (1950).
-First introduced in 1953, the Techbuilt house was a low-cost, semi-factory-built modern style house which used modular construction.
+After receiving his architectural training at Harvard under Bauhaus founder Walter Gropius, Koch taught architecture at MIT and created the first planned community of modern houses in the region at Snake Hill Road in Belmont in 1941.
+Prior to building in Lexington, he also designed and constructed Conantum, Concord’s first residential housing development (1951), and Kendal Common in Weston (1950).
+First introduced in 1953, the Techbuilt house was a low-cost, semi-factory-built modern-style house that used modular construction.

 Koch on TV

 Courtesy of Scott Hedges, this is the second airing of the Ford Foundation’s TV Radio Workshop show on the “Excursion” and “Omnibus” programs.
-Hosted by Alistair Cooke and narrated by Burgess Meredith shows the construction of a Techbuilt House its design inspiration in the office of Carl Koch.
-The show catapulted TechBuilt into the public consciousness, and was produced by Andy Lewis, who lived in Conantum, and later wrote “A Home with Tomorrow”.
+Hosted by Alistair Cooke and narrated by Burgess Meredith shows the construction of a Techbuilt House and its design inspiration in the office of Carl Koch.
+The show catapulted TechBuilt into the public consciousness and was produced by Andy Lewis, who lived in Conantum and later wrote “A Home with Tomorrow”.